 Last Will and Testament (Will)

-What most people think about when they think of estate planning is creating a last will and testament, often just called a will.
+What most people think about when they think of estate planning is creating a last will and testament (often just called a will).
 A will is one of the most important estate planning documents, as it is how you specify who you want to receive your property when you pass away.
 In your will you also nominate your personal representative, who is the person who will administer your estate—settling debts and distributing assets to loved ones—and make sure your wishes are carried out.
-Florida has strict requirements about who can serve as your personal representative, and it is always a good idea to name a successor in case the initial person is unable or unwilling to serve (learn more about personal representatives below).
+Florida has strict requirements about who can serve as your personal representative, and it is always a good idea to name a successor in case the initial person is unable or unwilling to serve.

-A will only dictates what happens with assets that go through a court process called probate (learn more about probate).
+A will only dictates what happens with assets that go through a court process called probate.
 Assets that have beneficiary designations, such as bank accounts, brokerage accounts, and retirement accounts, and assets held in trust, will pass outside of probate, so your will does not control what happens with these unless your listed beneficiaries die before you or you never list a beneficiary in the first place.

-Read below to learn about some of the many things to consider when drafting a will to make sure that your wishes are followed and you are not setting loved ones up for easily avoided hurdles.
-For
+Read below to learn about some of the many things to consider when drafting a will to make sure that your wishes are followed and you are not setting loved ones up for easily avoided headaches.

 Considerations for Your Will